djvaron/Goldbach/README.md

 <img src="https://github.com/ardwwa/Goldbach/blob/master/hybrid_times_10.png" width="600" alt="HYBRID">

 This approach scales better than the OpenMP and MPI approaches discussed in Sect.
 4 and 5.
-With 128 processors across 4 compute nodes we are able to verify Goldbach's conjecture for even numbers up to 10<sup>11</sup>.
+With 128 processors across 4 compute nodes we are able to verify Goldbach's conjecture for even numbers up to 10<sup>11</sup> in a reasonable amount of time (approximately 21 minutes).

 ## 8. Conclusions

-Future steps:
+  * OpenACC is our fastest implementation for problem size 10<sup>11</sup> (???).
+  * Problem size is limited by the size of the Eratosthenes sieve array.
+  * If we want to solve larger problems, we need to find a new way to store the sieve array, because it quickly grows too large to be stored in RAM on a single `huce_intel` compute node.
+We have at least two options, neither of which is ideal:
-  * store sieve array in disk space to increase problem size limit.
+    1. store sieve array in disk space (I/O bottleneck).
-  * construct and store sieve array across several nodes to increase problem size limit.
+    2. store sieve array across several (added costs from MPI communication of array segments).
-  * Hybrid with OpenACC.
+  * If we want to speed up our code for larger problem sizes, we need to increase parallelism of the Eratosthenes sieve.
+That means developing an MPI implementation that constructs the sieve across several nodes.
+This fits will with option 2 above.
+  * Probably the best possible approach is to use a massive MPI algorithm that uses a large number of nodes to construct the sieve array in parallel and then distribute the verification loop iterations to many workers.
+It's unclear whether the best implementation would be MPI-only, hybrid MPI-OpenMP, or hybrid MPI-OpenACC, since we don't know how the problem scales when the sieve array is distributed across several nodes.

 ## References
   * Oliveria e Silva, T., Herzog, S., and Pardi, S.: Empirical verification of the even Goldbach conjecture and computation of prime gaps up to 4&times;10<sup>18</sup>. _Math.
 Comput._, 83(288), 2033-2060, [https://doi.org/10.1090/S0025-5718-2013-02787-1](https://doi.org/10.1090/S0025-5718-2013-02787-1), 2014.